lodgeit-labs/accounts-assessor/wiki/Debugging.md

 * "DONT_GTRACE" : invoke (gui)tracer when throw_string is called? (if $DISPLAY is available)

 * "DISABLE_GRACEFUL_RESUME_ON_UNEXPECTED_ERROR" :
-		* true: let exceptions propagate so that gtrace pops up
+		* true: let exceptions propagate to toplevel so that gtrace pops up
-		* false: catch exceptions and convert them into alerts
+		* false: catch exceptions and convert them into alerts, finish producing reports - this should be the default in production

 ## gtrace